-This answer may have suited people living in the 17th century but I am afraid people living in the 21st century need a little more.
+This answer may have suited people living in the 17th century, but I am afraid people residing in the 21st century need a little more.
 One of the few historians to examine the defeat of the radical groups was Christopher Hill.
-In his the Experience of Defeat- Milton and Some Contemporaries Hill somewhat controversially sought to understand how the radical groups fell from providence so easily.
-He believed that Milton’s Paradise lost was a “mediation on the reasons for the revolution failure”.
+In his, the Experience of Defeat- Milton and Some Contemporaries Hill somewhat controversially sought to understand how the radical groups fell from Providence so quickly.
+He believed that Milton’s Paradise Lost was a “mediation on the reasons for the revolution failure.”
 It is not really the place to dwell on Hill’s book but suffice to say his conclusions were a little pessimistic especially when he drew incorrect comparisons with ‘other failed revolutions’

 Harrison was one of the first regicides to be put on trial and publicly executed.
 Leading Monarchists and the king saw Harrison as an important figure both politically and militarily in which to act out their very public revenge on a leading Puritan revolutionary.
-After all out of the 59 regicides, Harrison was third only to Cromwell and Henry Ireton in the leadership of the revolution, also he was a key individual in the process that brought Charles to his execution.
-A swift show trail and execution was meant to show the population that revolutionary action should be discouraged.
+After all, out of the 59 regicides, Harrison was third only to Cromwell and Henry Ireton in the leadership of the revolution.
+Also, he was a key individual in the process that brought Charles to his execution.
+A swift show trail and implementation were meant to demonstrate the population that revolutionary action should be discouraged.

-Harrison was proceeded against because he was seen as a personification of the revolutionary republicanism that had seen the first and only republic in English history.
+Harrison was proceeded against because he was seen as a personification of the revolutionary republicanism that had seen the first and only Republic in English history.
 The aim of the show trial was to make the regicide illegitimate in the eyes of the population.
-It must said that it did not work too well.
+It must say that it did not work too well.
 So much so that the bourgeoisie has for centuries sought to remove from history this and other events of the English Revolution.
-According to the article in February 2014 issue of History Today even the new immigration test has removed the entire period of the civil war on the grounds that “the wounds are still too fresh”.
-Conservative historians have in the last analysis sought to deny that “all of modern England grew up out of the revolution in the seventeenth century”.
+According to the article in February 2014 issue of History Today even the new immigration test has eliminated the entire period of the civil war because “the wounds are still too fresh.”
+Conservative historians have in the last analysis sought to deny that “all of modern England grew up out of the revolution in the seventeenth century.”